You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

 What television programs are not aligned with these goals and objectives?

 Having answered these questions, your next task is to create a list of television programs that have the most educational and inspirational value.
-Then commit yourself to primarily watching only these types of programs.
+Then commit yourself to primarily watching only these types of shows.

 Step 3: Re-Prioritize Your Time